 How do I access localhost on my computer?

-To access localhost on your computer, you can simply open a web browser and type “http://localhost” in the address bar.
-This will direct the browser to your computer’s local web server, which should display the default page or the content hosted there.
-You can also use “http://127.0.0.1” instead of “localhost” as they are essentially the same thing.
+You can simply open a web browser and enter “http://localhost” in the address bar.
+This will direct the browser to your computer’s local web server, which should display the default page or content hosted there.
+You can also use “http://127.0.0.1” as this is essentially the same thing.

 Why can’t I access localhost?